New Year’s Retreat

 Indoor and outdoor reflection areas

-In addition to the engaging sessions, there will be plenty of time to pray and reflect upon the words and upon God’s plan for you.
+In addition to the engaging sessions, there will be plenty of time to pray and reflect upon the words and God’s plan for you.
 For those who prefer doing this in a sacred space, there is a beautiful chapel and several indoor and outdoor reflection places.
 For those who are more active, there are trails cut through our 180 acres.
 The more ambitious can take a short drive or a long hike to Baker Mountain Park.
 Added to the outdoor space, there is a horseshoe pit, a bonfire, and even some corn-hole boards.

-Nicely appointed rooms and fine dining
+Great retreat lodging and fine dining

 The lodging rooms were fully renovated in 2015.
 Each room has two full-sized beds and a private bath.
 Our dining area has an exceptionally qualified full-time chef with a wide range of culinary expertise.
 The dining room has also been recently renovated and has a 100% sanitation rating.
 The meeting room has cathedral ceilings and spectacular views.